-As many other natural sinkholes in this region of Mexico, it is a sacred site to the ancient Mayans, with a history that adds more mystery to an already interesting attraction.
+Like many other natural cenotes in Playa del Carmen, it is a sacred site to the ancient Mayans.
+The rich history only adds more mystery to this already fascinating attraction.

 This Cenote Azul is in the Yucatan Peninsula, not to be confused with Cenote Azul in Bacalar.
-It’s one of the most family-friendly cenotes in the Yucatan Peninsula, and it offers many opportunities for various activities, from swimming to snorkeling and diving.
-Let’s see them all.
+It’s one of the most family-friendly cenotes in the Yucatan Peninsula, beloved by locals and tourists alike.

 BUT FIRST, WHAT IS A CENOTE?

 A cenote is a natural sinkhole dating back several centuries.
 When limestone caves collapse they expose a natural pool.
-This pool then gets filled with rain water and with the water flowing through underground rivers, to which these sinkholes are connected to.
-Voilà, you’ve got yourself a cenote!
+This pool then gets filled with rain water and with the water of underground rivers, to which these sinkholes are connected.
+And that’s how a cenote is created!

 The word cenote comes from the Mayan term dzonot, which means well.
-But not all cenotes look the same.
-There are essentially 4 types of cenotes:
+Not all cenotes look the same, though.
+There are 3 types of cenotes:

-• Open Cenotes – Open cenotes are like natural, open pools, and they can be more or less deep.
-Some of the open cenotes are also connected to an underground river passage (which makes them great for diving!).
-An example of an open cenote is Cenote Zacil-Ha near Tulum, and so is Cenote Azul.
+1. Open Cenotes – Open cenotes are like natural, open pools, and they can be more or less deep.
+Some of these cenotes are also connected to an underground river passage (which makes them great for diving!).
+Examples of an open cenote include Cenote Zacil-Ha near Tulum, Cenote Cristalino, and Cenote Azul.

-Cenotes have great cultural and religious significance to the ancient Mayans, who believed that the cenotes were passages to the underworld.
-In fact, Mayans performed rituals in the cenotes and treated the sites as sacred.
+Cenotes have great cultural and religious significance to the ancient Mayans.
+They believed that the cenotes were passages to the underworld, and performed rituals in them.
+The sites were considered sacred, and still are!

 This means that you should too.
 Please be responsible!
 Don’t litter the cenote, always take your trash back with you, and only apply biodegradable sunscreen before swimming in the cenote.